ceas-ambassadors/ceas-ambassadors-website/docs/production.md

 ### Dokku plugins we will need
 Dokku uses plugins to manage common operations - we can actually run everything we need to in dokku containers!
-#### Persistant Storage
-We will need persitent storage to store photos - they can't be stored in a docker image because docker images are temporary.
-We will probably use [dokku-copy-files-to-image](https://github.com/dokku/dokku-copy-files-to-image).
 #### Mysql
 We will need a database for the website!
 We use the official dokku plugin: [dokku-mysql](https://github.com/dokku/dokku-mysql).
 #### lets-encrypt